ibs-symptoms

 6. Introduce probiotics and nutrients.

 Beneficial bacteria and certain nutrients are essential for healing the lining of the gut.
-At the Kaplan Center, we offer specific formulations of a variety of probiotics depending on the needs of the patient.
+At the Kaplan Center, we can formulate a variety of probiotics depending on your specific needs.
 Nutrients that are essential to gut health include zinc, L glutamine, aloe vera, DGL (Deglycyrrhizinated Licorice), and slippery elm.

 If you are experiencing digestive symptoms, please give us a call us at 703-532-4892.
 We’re here to help you get to the root cause of your symptoms so healing can begin.